Front Range Fed

 • Use vegetable stock.
 Swap chicken broth for vegetable stock if you want a lighter, vegetarian-friendly version.
 Or, if you are in a pinch, you can also use water.

 • Add some extra flavors.
-Toss in a parmesan rind while simmering for an even deeper flavor.
+Toss in a Parmesan rind while simmering for an even deeper flavor.
 You can also experiment with different herbs to enhance this comforting soup.

 • Add more vegetables.
 Feel free to add other veggies like zucchini, potatoes, or spinach for bonus nutrition points!